“They just loved drugs more.”

 For me, I wondered why he couldn’t see that I was just coming from a place of care.

-Or why he couldn’t see that he was upsetting our daughter.
+I wondered why he couldn’t see that he was upsetting our daughter.

 Or why he couldn’t see what he was doing to me emotionally and mentally.